semuconsulting/PyGPSClient/README.md

 1. There is a known issue with PyGPSClient GUI refreshes becoming progressively slower on certain platforms if the app is left unattended (_i.e. no user interaction_) for an extended period - typically 30 minutes or more.
 The issue is more pronounced on low-end SBC platforms like the Raspberry Pi. **Underlying processing (including message parsing and datalogging) is unaffected**, and the GUI can generally be 'woken up' within a few seconds via a simple user interaction e.g. resizing the main panel.
 The root cause of this issue is under investigation, but as a workaround, users can try a) increasing the `guiupdateinterval_f` setting in the json configuration file, or b) hiding some or all user-selectable widgets until needed.

 2. **NB:** The latest version of Python for MacOS (>=3.14.5) comes with a new version of tkinter (9.0).
-There appear to be fairly serious performance issues with this version on MacOS Tahoe which render the PyGPSClient GUI somewhat sluggish.
-For the time being, it is recommended that users use >=3.14.4.
+Early iterations of this version (3.14.5, 3.14.6) displayed fairly serious performance issues on MacOS Sonoma & Tahoe.
+The issue appears to have been resolved in version >=3.14.7 (tkinter 9.0.4), but if you experience any compatibility or performance issues with tkinter 9.0, consider reverting to Python <=3.14.4.
 This issue does *not* affect other operating systems or Python apps not using tkinter.

 3. If you encounter persistent `WARNING>>Error parsing data stream Serial stream terminated unexpectedly` messages in the console, this may be indicative of insufficient serial port bandwidth (baudrate or timeout) for the current output message cohort (*particularly if this includes raw Ephemerides or Observation data*).
 Try increasing the baudrate in the first instance.